Crossbeam Security Policy

 The infrastructure for the Service is designed to minimize service interruption due to hardware failure, natural disaster, or other catastrophes.
 Features include:

-- Data replication: To help ensure availability in the event of a disaster, Crossbeam replicates Customer Data across multiple data centers.
+- Data replication: To help ensure availability in the event of a disaster, the cloud provider replicates data across multiple data centers.

-- Backups: Crossbeam performs backups of Customer Data stored on the Service.
+- Backups: Crossbeam’s cloud provider performs daily, weekly, and monthly backups of data stored on the Service.

 - Incident Response